 At the end of the Oral Examination, the examiners are asked to decide whether the student's work in the General Examinations-encompassing both the written and oral components-should be graded 'pass', 'conditional pass', or 'fail'.
 For the records of the Department, examiners are also asked to submit a final letter grade.
 Conditional Pass means that the examination will be regarded as a Pass if the student successfully fulfils certain written conditions by a stipulated date.
 If the conditions are not met, the examination is downgraded to Fail.
-A student receiving 'fail' for a part or for the whole of the examination may be re-examined once, provided the examination.
+A student receiving 'fail' for a part or for the whole of the examination may be re-examined once, provided the examination takes place not later than nine months after the date of the first examination.
 Any examiner, or the student in consultation with the Graduate Director, may request a further reader/examiner for part or all of the written examination, when there is reason to think this would be helpful.